NHOrus/srwq-compilation/episode-10.md

 "S-sir?"

 "We're the Shadow Mirrors, 17.
-We're meant to rattle the bars of the cage that the civilised people have locked themselves into.
+We're meant to rattle the bars of the cage that the civilized people have locked themselves into.
 We're the only thing stopping the world turning into a pile of dolls, like you, unable to think for themselves, following the EFAs every whim while they jerk themselves off.
 We have to live, otherwise, the human race is fucked.
 Even if all our forces are gone, even if Vindel and Lemon are dead, if it just came down to you and me left, we'd have to fight.
 It's the only thing a real human can do."

 "...H-hence why y-you resent a false-se human like m-me being so vital-l to Ms B-Brownings plans."

-"Don't even attempt to psychoanalyse me, Doll."
+"Don't even attempt to psychoanalyze me, Doll."

 The Beam of energy flashes past the two mechs sitting atop the Trilobite, and digs into the wall of the canyon behind.
 The EFA battleship rounds the corner and opens its mechs bays, disgorging over a dozen PTs at the Trilobite.

 "So they did leave forces along the good escape routes!
-Well, Doll, time to practise what we preach!!"
+Well, Doll, time to practice what we preach!!"

 ---
 ```